Asynchronous Distributed ECME Algorithm for Matrix Variate Non-Gaussian Responses: Application: Periodontal Disease EHR Data

+As shown in Table \ref{tab:real_data_application_bootstrap_time}, the ADECME algorithm with $\gamma = 0.875$ required, on average, only 65\% of the computational time required by PECME.
+The most computationally stubborn steps within the ADECME and PECME algorithms are the distributional E step, and the DEC parameters ($\rho_1$, and $\rho_2$) updating, respectively.
+Furthermore, due to a reduced number of communications and an innovative asynchronous parallel mechanism, the distributional E step in ADECME was, on average, faster per iteration than updating the DEC parameters in PECME.
+These computational patterns align with those observed in the simulation studies detailed in Section \ref{sec:simulation_study}, although the number of iterations until convergence was slightly higher for ADECME.

 Utilizing Equation~\eqref{eq:MVST_stochastic_definition} and properties of the MVN distribution, we define $\Sigma^{-1/2}_{i} (\mathbf{Y}_{i} - \mathbf{X}_{i}\boldsymbol{\beta} - W_{i} \mathbf{A}_{i})/\sqrt{W_i}$ as the standardized residuals for subject $i$, where each column independently and identically follows the standard normal distribution.
-It is important to note that this standardization implies independence across time points but not across biomarkers.
-We compute $\Sigma^{-1/2}_{i}$ using the Cholesky decomposition and plug in the point estimates of the parameters, along with the conditional expectation of $W_{i}$ given the data as specified in Equation~\eqref{eq:W_given_Y}.
+It is important to note that this standardization implies independence across time points, but not across biomarkers.
+We compute $\Sigma^{-1/2}_{i}$ using the Cholesky decomposition and plug in the point estimates of the parameters, along with the conditional expectation of $W_{i}$ given the data, as specified in Equation~\eqref{eq:W_given_Y}.
 These standardized residuals facilitate model diagnosis, as illustrated in Figure~\ref{fig:real_data_density_residual}, where we compare their densities to the standard normal distribution.
 The residuals for both CAL and PD are centered around zero as expected.
-However, the standardized residuals for CAL approximately follow the standard normal distribution but exhibit a higher peak near zero, suggesting potential over-estimation of the heavy-tailed behavior.
+However, the standardized residuals for CAL approximately follow the standard normal distribution, but exhibit a higher peak near zero, suggesting that the model may be capturing heavy-tailed behavior somewhat more aggressively than necessary.
 A similar but more pronounced pattern is observed for PD.
-These discrepancies raise some doubt about the model's reliability and may be linked to the unexpected inference results regarding brushing and flossing habits.
-Nevertheless, while recognizing the inherent limitations of all statistical models, we maintain that the REGMVST model provides clinically relevant insights into periodontal disease progression and constitutes a methodologically sound approach for modeling the characteristically skewed and heavy-tailed distribution of periodontal biomarkers data.
+While these deviations are modest (and maybe linked to the unexpected inference on the brushing and flossing habits), they highlight areas where the model fit could potentially be refined.
+Nevertheless, while recognizing the inherent limitations of all statistical models, we maintain that the REGMVST model provides clinically relevant insights into periodontal disease progression, and constitutes a methodologically sound approach for modeling the characteristically skewed and heavy-tailed distribution of periodontal biomarkers, as observed in EHRs.